curiousmaster/JackItNG/payloads/Windows/Payload---mobiletabs.md

-The following is just something that types in a VB script that sends command line arguments to internet explorer and opens new tabs based on the URLs you specify via command line.
+REM The following is just something that types in a VB script that sends command line arguments to internet explorer and opens new tabs based on the URLs you specify via command line.

 ```
 REM AUTHOR: overwraith